 Perhaps you are leaving active military service and hoping an MBA can help provide a smooth transition to civilian life.
 Or maybe you are pausing your active service to get an MBA with the goal of gaining skills to boost your military career.
 Will schools view your military service in a positive light?
 In a word, YES!
 The traits of a successful military service member will also help lead to success in business school and beyond: leadership, the ability to work and make decisions under pressure, and teamwork.
 Think about how you can capitalize on these traits to present yourself as a solid MBA candidate.

 A good place to start your MBA journey is by reaching out to the veterans’ clubs at your target schools.
 They are a good resource for the inside scoop on what the school is like and how supportive it is of military students, but they can also give you a window into the admissions process.
 Additionally, most MBA programs have specific resources on staff dedicated to working with veterans—from the application to matriculation and through to graduation.
-Don’t forget to ask about Yellow Ribbon Programs.
-Administrators try to make it easy for vets to access and understand how these programs work in their schools.
-Many programs also waive the application fee for military candidates, which will save you thousands of dollars.
+Don’t forget to ask about the Yellow Ribbon Program.

 Just as you probably had to learn a new language full of acronyms when you joined the military, you will now have to learn the language of business and learn how to translate your military experiences into stories that will resonate with civilian admissions committees.
 These committees review all applications on a holistic basis with a focus on academics, work, leadership/community service, recommendations, and essays.
-Following is a brief run-through of these components and how they relate to active service members and veterans.

 Academics